arc-bphc/arc-iot/arc-iot.md

 * The robots can come in contact with the walls but should not damage it.
 * Organizers will not be responsible for any minor scratches left by the previous machines, on the arena.
 * Participants should not dismantle their robots before the competition results are announced as the machines might need to be verified by the organizers at a later stage to ensure that the participants have not violated any of the rules.
-* In case of any dispute, the decision of the judges will be held final.
+* In case of any dispute, the decision of the judges is final.

 #### Disqualification